I recently had such a huge Aha moment, my own Eureka - I literally heard

 ISTJs are thorough, painstaking, systematic, hard-working, and careful with detail.

-The company also ran a 360 degree review, letting others that report to me, anonymously answer questions on my leadership style.
+In November 2015, the company ran a 360 degree review, letting others that report to me, anonymously answer questions on my leadership style.

 The graph shows your self-ratings compared to the ratings of you by others.
 By exploring the similarities and differences between self- and other- ratings you can identify your strengths and development areas on which you and your raters have similar or differing views, i.e. how balanced the views are in comparison to each other.